 The ICAN Women’s Leadership Conference aims to amplify, sponsor, and advocate for women leaders.
 The annual conference welcomes 3,000 attendees yearly, with programming spread across both an in-person event in Omaha, Nebraska, and supplemental virtual learning sessions.

 Watermark’s mission is to empower women by providing leadership training, personal development opportunities, and insights from “Changemakers leading the way.”
-The organization already held its Changemakers conference back in March, but is planning another leadership summit for the fall.
-Registration opens May 1.
+While details about its flagship summit remain scarce, the organization is offering a series of smaller leadership events throughout 2022.

 The Women in Tech Summit caters to women interested in or currently pursuing a career in technology.
-This year’s summit is fully virtual, promising talks about industry trends and career pathing, hands-on workshops, and networking opportunities.
+Last year’s summit was fully virtual, providing conversations around industry trends and career pathing, hands-on workshops, and networking opportunities.

 TEDWomen is an annual women in leadership conference designed to inspire women and girls to be change-makers in their organizations and communities.
-Scheduled for December in Palm Springs, California, details remain scarce about the event.
+Last year’s conference was held in Palm Springs, California, with 2022’s venue yet to be announced.
 Past guests include WNBA champion Renee Montgomery and musician Kesha.

 Ellevate Events, various dates